 We have made linen closet labels, labels for seasonal storage and even labels on all of the pantry staples.
 A few weeks ago, I completely organized the pantry and am sharing a few tips for organizing spices and herbs (including some free printable spice jar labels).

 Check to see if your spices are still fresh.
 They should smell strong, taste potent, and have a rich color.
+Here is a basic guide to how long spices and herbs last:

-Spice Organization Supply List:
+Spice Jar Organization Supply List

-- Clear Glass Spice Jars *these are perfectly sized for the printable labels
+- Clear Glass Spice Jars *these are perfectly sized for the printable labels but you can also use small jars like baby food jars or jam jars.

 - Plastic Funnels (the glass jars above came with one too)